 Who is able to go on an Alternative Break?

 The Alternative Breaks are only open to current Wellesley students who are in good academic standing.
-Alumni, faculty, staff, administrator and non-Wellesley students aren’t able to participate.
+Alumnae, faculty, staff, administrator and non-Wellesley students aren’t able to participate.

 Why are Alternative Breaks alcohol free?